Dialysis Disequilibrium Syndrome (DDS)

 - Elderly and pediatric patients

-- Patients with pre-existing CNS lesions (recent stroke, head trauma) or conditions characterized by cerebral edema (malignant hypertension, hyponatremia, hepatic encephalopathy)
+- Patients with pre-existing central nervous system (CNS) lesions (recent stroke, head trauma) or conditions characterized by cerebral edema (malignant hypertension, hyponatremia, hepatic encephalopathy)

 - High pre-dialysis BUN